Rotating Kerr-Newman space-times in Metric-Affine Gravity: Introduction

 There are different evidences from observations to theory pointing out that GR does not constitute the final theory of gravity.
 Some indications are for example: the growing tension in observations of the value of the expansion of the universe determined by the Hubble constant $H_0$, the problem of dark energy and dark matter, or its inconsistency at the quantum level~\cite{Planck:2018vyg,Wong:2019kwg,DiValentino:2021izs,Peebles:2002gy,Navarro:1995iw}.
 This leads to consider further extensions and modifications of GR (see~\cite{Nojiri:2017ncd,Joyce:2014kja,CANTATA:2021ktz} for recent reviews on this topic).
 In particular, the establishment of the gauge principles in the realm of post-Riemannian geometry displays the torsion and nonmetricity tensors sourced by the hypermomentum of matter as new properties of the gravitational field, which gives rise to the formulation of Metric-Affine Gauge theory of gravity (MAG)~\cite{Hehl:1994ue,Blagojevic:2013xpa,Cabral:2020fax}.

 The study of axial symmetry in MAG is not so vast due to its complexity.
 Exact solutions have been found in certain models assuming the so-called triplet ansatz and other prolongation techniques \cite{Vlachynsky:1996zh,Hehl:1999sb,Baekler:2006de}.
 Recently, the authors of this work followed a different approach based on consistency constraints and found a new spherically symmetric solution with independent dynamical torsion and nonmetricity fields beyond the triplet ansatz~\cite{Bahamonde:2020fnq}.
-This result generalises the previous findings obtained in the Poincar\'e gauge framework of MAG, where it was shown that the vacuum structure of GR is modified in the presence of a Coulumb-like dynamical torsion~\cite{Cembranos:2016gdt,Cembranos:2017pcs} (see~\cite{Obukhov:2020hlp} for a natural extension including parity odd terms).
-Thereby, the aim of this letter is to study axial symmetry and to obtain new rotating black hole solutions in the metric-affine geometry described by MAG.
+This result generalises the previous findings obtained in the Poincar\'e gauge framework of MAG, where it was shown that the vacuum structure of GR is modified in the presence of a Coulomb-like dynamical torsion~\cite{Cembranos:2016gdt,Cembranos:2017pcs} (see~\cite{Blagojevic:2021pqp} for a consistent thermodynamic analysis and~\cite{Obukhov:2020hlp} for a natural extension including parity odd terms).
+Thereby, the aim of this work is to study axial symmetry and to obtain new rotating black hole solutions in the metric-affine geometry described by MAG.

 This work is organised as follows.
 In Sec.~\ref{sec:action} we briefly describe the general features of metric-affine geometry and the model with higher order corrections recently proposed to display the independent dynamical behaviour of the torsion and nonmetricity fields.
 Then, in Sec.~\ref{subsec:axialA} we set the invariance conditions of stationary and axisymmetric post-Riemannian geometries, and perform a decomposition into propagating and non-propagating modes, in order to present a consistent method for solving the field equations of the model and simplifying the problem.
 This allows us to obtain in Sec.~\ref{subsec:axialB} a new Kerr-Newman (KN) black hole solution with torsion and nonmetricity, under the assumption that the coupling between the orbital and the spin angular momentum of the solution is small.
 Finally, we conclude our main results in Sec.~\ref{sec:conclusions}.
 We work in the natural units $c=G=1$ with the metric signature $(+,-,-,-)$.
 Geometric quantities with a tilde on top denote that they are computed with respect to a general affine connection whereas quantities without a tilde denote that they are computed with respect to the Levi-Civita connection.
 On the other hand, Latin and Greek indices refer to anholonomic and coordinate basis, respectively.